Culinary Arts

 3 CUL142

 1. In addition to textbook expenses, students in the Culinary Arts program are expected to purchase uniforms ($100+) and a knife set ($300+).
 Hats and/or hair nets are required by the New York State Health Code.
-Students will be required to comply with the dress and sanitation requirements of the New York State Department of Health.
-Note: The only jewelry permitted in cooking laboratiories are wedding rings and waterproof watches.
+Students will be required to comply with the dress and sanitation requirements of the NYS DOH.
+Note: The only jewelry permitted in cooking laboratories are wedding rings and waterproof watches.
 No nail polish or fake nails are allowed in cooking laboratories.
 No open toe shoes, boots, slippers or heels allowed in cooking laboratories (non-slip shoes and sneakers only).
 Full uniform attire is required for any food preparation activity in all labs and events at all times.

 3. CUL 135 must be met in the first academic year either in the fall or spring semester.